rcbops/rpc-ceph/docs/rpc-ceph-install.md

  ```

-#### Edit the playbooks/group_vars/mons/00-defaults.yml file:
+#### Create the playbooks/group_vars/mons/overrides.yml file:
-The file is well documented with comments and default values.
-RPC and customer specific configurations should be placed here.
+The file *playbooks/group_vars/mons/mons.yml.sample* is well documented with comments and default values.
+Customer specific configurations should be placed in **playbooks/group_vars/mons/overrides.yml**.
 ```bash
 Assuming this cluster will be used by Openstack, set "openstack_config" to true so that common openstack pools and users are auto-created for us: